cypress-io/cypress/packages/driver/readme.md

 ### Developing

-If you're developing for the driver, you'll want to run in the normal GUI mode, like you would when you're writing tests for your own projects.
+If you're developing on the driver, you'll want to run in the normal Cypress GUI mode, like you would when you're writing tests for your own Cypress projects.

 ```bash
 ## run in cypress GUI mode